dcascade-py/dcascade-py/README.md

 - all the core function necessary to run the model (src folder).
 - one example of user script (user_scripts folder), that can be runned to test the model installation.
 - examples of inputs to the model (inputs folder)
+- examples of python script to post-process and analyse the results

 The model is written in python.